damianmultipurpose/SQL-Excel-Tableau-Data-Analytics-Portfolio-Projects/README.md

 ---
 ### Tableau Dashboard
+A user-friendly, interactive dashboard that provides actionable insights into Airbnb listings and trends.

+The visualizations presented in this project include the following insights:
 - Average Price per Bedroom: Visualize the average price segmented by the number of bedrooms.

 - Distinct Count of Bedroom Listings: Display the total number of unique listings categorized by bedroom count.